 The Virtex FPGA is an SRAM based device that supports a wide range of configurable gates from 50k to 1M.
-The XQVR Virtex is fabricated on thin-epitaxial silicon wafers using the commercial mask set and the Xilinx 0.22μmm CMOS process with 5 metal layers.
+It is fabricated on thin-epitaxial silicon wafers using the commercial mask set and the Xilinx 0.22μ CMOS process with 5 metal layers.
 SEU risks dominate in the use of this technology for most applications.
 In particular, the reprogrammable nature of the device presents a new sensitivity due to the configuration bitstream.
 The function of the device is determined when the bitstream is downloaded to the device.
 Changing the bitstream changes the design's function.
-While this provides the benefits of adaptability, it also makes the device vulnerable to inadvertent SEU reconfiguration upset.
+While this provides the benefits of adaptability, it is also an upset risk.
 A device configuration upset may result in a functional upset.
-User logic can also upset in the same fashion seen in fixed logic devices.
-These two upset domains are referred to as configuration upsets and user-logic upsets.
+User logic can also upset in the same fashion seen in fixed logic These two upset domains are referred to as configuration upsets and user-logic upsets.
 Two features of the Virtex architecture can help overcome upset problems.
 The first is that the configuration bitstream can be read back from the part while in operation, allowing continuous monitoring for an upset in the configuration.
-Second, the part supports partial reconfiguration, which can speed upset recovery time.
+Second, the part supports partial reconfiguration, though at a rather course granularity.
+Partial reconfiguration can speed upset recovery time.